The University of Bradford has three research themes:

 The academic theme of Sustainable Societies includes innovation and expertise in fields such as sociology, business and economics, archaeology and heritage and peace and development.
 Our research supports growth in economic, political and relational well-being for current and future generations through globally-relevant resources and initiatives.

-Faculty of Engineering and Informatics
+Faculty of Engineering and Digital Technologies

 - AI and Visual Computing